antonbabenko/modules.tf-lambda/templates/root/{{ cookiecutter.dir_name }}/README.md

 [modules.tf](https://github.com/antonbabenko/modules.tf-lambda) is a new and open source project which benefits from users like you!

 If you find a bug - [open an issue](https://github.com/antonbabenko/modules.tf-lambda).

+If you like this project - remember to share, star, tweet!

 ## Copyrights and License